vitessio/website/content/en/docs/user-guides/backup-and-restore.md

 sequence of actions:

 1. Switches its type to `BACKUP`.
-After this step, the tablet is no longer used by vtgate to serve any query.
+After this step, the tablet is no longer used by VTGate to serve any query.

-1. Stops replication, get the current replication position (to be saved in the backup along with the data).
+1. Stops replication, gets the current replication position (to be saved in the backup along with the data).

 1. Shuts down its mysqld process.